olivier-le-sage/camera-filters/README.md

 ![yuv and rgb equations](assets/equations.png?raw=true "")

+An even more accurate implementation could be obtained by multiplying by 64, or even 128.
 These equations, in turn, can be implemented very efficiently in RTL by using a combination of signed addition/subtraction and arithmetic left/right shifts.
-Despite the relative complexity of the calculations, the delays were found to be minimal.
+Despite the relative complexity of normal matrix multiplication, using this approximation approach, the delays become minimal.

 Once in the Y'UV space, the value of Y' (the luma, or luminance) can be manipulated to improve image quality.